brandur/sorg/content/drafts/postgres-default.md

 ---
 title: "A Missing Link in Postgres 11: Fast Column Creation with Defaults"
 published_at: 2018-08-27T22:16:00Z
-hook: The biggest little feature of Postgres 11.
+hook: How a seemingly minor enhancement in Postgres 11 fills one of the system's biggest operational holes.
 location: San Francisco
 ---

-Reading the release notes for the [upcoming Postgres 11][notes], you'll find a somewhat inconspicuous feature tucked away at the bottom of the enhancements list:
+If you read through the release notes for [upcoming Postgres 11][notes], you might find a somewhat inconspicuous feature tucked away at the bottom of the enhancements list:

 > Many other useful performance improvements, including
 > making `ALTER TABLE ..
 ADD COLUMN` with a non-null column
 > default faster

-It's not a flagship feature of the new release, but it's one of the most important operational improvements that Postgres has made in years, even though it might not be that obvious why.
-The short version is that it's taken a limitation that used to make correctness in schema design difficult and eliminated it.
+It's not a flagship feature of the new release, but even so, it's one of the most important operational improvements that Postgres has made in years, even though it might not be immediately obvious why.
+The short version is that it's eliminated a limitation that used to make correctness in schema design difficult, but let's take a look at the details.

 ## Alterations and exclusive locks (#alterations)

-Consider a simple statement to add a new column to a table:
+Consider for a moment one of the simplest database statements possible, one that adds a new column to a table:

 ``` sql
 ALTER TABLE users
     ADD COLUMN credits bigint;
 ```

-Although we're altering the table's schema, any modern database is sophisticated enough to make this operation practically instantaneous.
-Instead of rewriting the existing representation of the table which would force all existing data to be copied over at great expense, information on the new column is added to the system catalog, which is cheap.
-It allows new rows to be written with values for the new column, and the system is smart enough to return a `NULL` for existing rows where it has no value.
+Although it's altering the table's schema, any modern database is sophisticated enough to make this operation practically instantaneous.
+Instead of rewriting the existing representation of the table (thereby forcing all existing data to be copied over at great expense), information on the new column is added to the system catalog, which is cheap.
+That allows new rows to be written with values for the new column, and the system is smart enough to return `NULL` for current rows where no value previously existed.

-But things get more complicated when we add a `DEFAULT` clause to the same statement:
+But things get complicated when we add a `DEFAULT` clause to the same statement:

 ``` sql
 ALTER TABLE users